Infrared Heater Not Working? Here Are 5 Causes & Fixes

 While your infrared heater will not pull in air like a dehumidifier would, it’s still in constant contact with the outside world, which renders it vulnerable to pollutants, and other potentially harmful elements.

 The air filter inside your appliance protects its internal components from the aforementioned, and allows it to operate normally.
-However, when it becomes obstructed by dirt and debris, it can overheat.
+But, when it becomes obstructed by dirt and debris, it can overheat.
+This may explain why your infrared heater won’t work.

 Having this happen a couple of times won’t do much damage, but if you let it occur often, your thermostat could fail, and keep the unit from heating in the future.